lowentropy/go-lager/README.md

 Caveats
 =======

-This is pre-alpha quality software and, as you'll notice, lacks any tests :P
+This is pre-alpha quality software and is emphatically NOT ready for production use!

 go-lager's binary format is also not as space-efficient or flexible as gob's.